Skip to main content

 Read our full Northern Ireland guide for detailed coverage of intestacy, probate through the Belfast Probate Office, and NI-specific contacts.

-What to do if there is no will
+What to do when there is no will

 Apply for Letters of Administration

 Instead of probate, you apply for Letters of Administration using form PA1A.
-The closest relative has the right to apply, usually: spouse first, then children, then parents, then siblings.
+The closest relative has the right to apply, usually the husband, wife, or civil partner first, then children, then parents, then brothers and sisters.

-You do not inherit automatically, but you may have a claim if you were living together and financially dependent.
-Seek legal advice quickly.
-Citizens Advice can help you find a solicitor who offers a free initial consultation.
+You do not inherit automatically, but you may have a claim if you were living together and depended on them financially.
+Please get legal advice quickly.
+Citizens Advice can point you to a solicitor who offers a free first consultation.

 Get guidance for your specific situation